 Our Board of Directors are unpaid and serve in a pro bono capacity.
 Members also pay their own expenses for travel to board meetings and make a significant financial contribution to the organization each year.
 Board members are elected for 3 year terms.X

-Early in her career, she served as a consultant in communication for McKinsey & Company, Inc., working with consulting and client teams.
-She left McKinsey to establish her own firm, the Atlanta Communications Group, LLC, where she and her associates facilitated management discussions, trained managers and wrote articles, speeches and marketing materials for leading businesses and nonprofits.
-She has personally written articles for clients that have appeared in The Wall Street Journal and Harvard Business Review, penned award-winning short stories and co-authored a book on global health published by the University of California Press in 2010: Real Collaboration.
-Now retired, she is completing a novel.
+Nancy Neill has been part of the board and executive team at the Fulbright Association for a number of years.
+She brings to the board a depth of experience in management and communication.
+Early in her career, she served as a consultant in communication for McKinsey & Company, working with consulting and client teams.
+She left McKinsey to establish her own firm, the Atlanta Communications Group, LLC, which served NGOs and corporate clients in the United States and abroad for more than 20 years.
+She and her associates facilitated board discussions of strategy, vision, and values and trained managers in communicating effectively with clients.
+A former magazine writer, she also served as speechwriter for CEOs and other members of senior management; prepared CEOs for analyst briefings; and wrote articles for clients that appeared in such publications as The Wall Street Journal and Harvard Business Review.
+In 2010 she co-authored a book on global health published by the University of California Press: Real Collaboration.

 Kim David Eger